idenfy/AwsSecretCdk/README.md

 This Cdk library assumes the following:
 - You have knowledge in AWS
 - You have knowledge in AWS CloudFormation and AWS CDK for creating infrastructure-as-a-code.
+- You have knowledge in AWS SSM (we strongly recommend watching this [Introduction](https://www.youtube.com/watch?v=Y3Gn_iP3FlE)).
+- You are using AWS CDK to manage your AWS infrastructure.
+- You are writing AWS CDK project with Python language.

 #### How to use